Psychotherapy & Counselling in central Cheltenham, Gloucestershire, with Dr Lesley McGown

 UKCP registered Relational Integrative Psychotherapist

 During the Covid-19 health crisis, I am continuing to offer therapy online.
-Although lockdown restrictions have now been officially eased, it is clear that in light of the recent rising number of Covid cases, certain precautions need to remain in place.
+Although some lockdown restrictions have now been eased, it is clear that in light of the rising number of cases due to the highly infectious Omicron variant, certain precautionary measures need to remain in place.

 This means that the wait to return to in-person sessions will need to be extended for a little while.
 I understand that for some this may be frustrating.
 However, having worked online from the start of lockdown, I have found that, as an interim measure, this alternative way of meeting has much to offer.
 When beginning therapy, most people find that what is helpful is to take their time to settle in and to gradually explore ways in which they feel most comfortable within this different setting.